Yeo Jun Wei: Successful recruitment of individuals

 Yeo managed to successfully recruit multiple United States citizens to provide him with information.

 In 2015, through LinkedIn, Yeo spotted and contacted a civilian who was working with United States Air Force on the F-35B military aircraft programme.
 The civilian held high-level security clearance, and was having financial trouble.
-Yeo had him to write a report.
-The civilian also had provided additional information about the geopolitical implications of the Japanese purchasing F-35 aircraft from the US from which Yeo drafted a report and sent it to his contacts in intelligence service.
+Yeo had him write a report.
+The civilian also provided additional information about the geopolitical implications of the Japanese purchasing F-35 aircraft from the US which Yeo used to draft a report for his Chinese contacts.

 In response to the job posting that Yeo had posted for his fake consulting company, a United States Army officer had sent in his resume.
-The officer was assigned to the Pentagon, US Army's headquarters, at that time.
+The officer was assigned to the Pentagon which was US Army's headquarters at that time.
 Yeo contacted the officer via a social networking app, and had met him on multiple occasions.
 The officer confided in Yeo that he was traumatised by his military tours in Afghanistan.
 Yeo asked him to write reports for clients in Korea and other Asian countries, and withheld the fact that it would be read by a foreign government.
 The officer wrote a report on how the withdrawal of U.S. military forces from Afghanistan would impact China, which Yeo paid $2,000.
 The money was made to the officer's wife's account.

 Between 2018 and 2019, Yeo spotted another individual on LinkedIn who was employed at the US Department of State at the time.
 This individual felt dissatisfied at work and was having financial trouble, worrying about his upcoming retirement.
 Despite his misgivings about jeopardising his retirement pension if it was made known that he had provided Yeo a report, he wrote a report about a then-serving member of the Cabinet of the United States, and was paid $1,000 or $2,000.